exercism/go/concepts/variadic-functions/about.md

 sum()           // nums is []int{}
 ```

-A function can have non-variadic parameters before the variadic one:
+A function can have non-variadic parameters before the variadic one.
+A function have at most one variadic parameter and it must be the last parameter.

 ```go
 func greet(greeting string, names ...string) {